What do Three Mile Island, the Exxon Valdez oil spill, and Chernobyl all have in common? They were caused by someone with lack of sleep.

 It’s true that getting computer screen time close to bedtime is not conducive to a good night of sleep.
 Andy Betts wrote the 2012 AMA report that explained this.
 A month later, Bryan Clark confirmed this as a scientific fact.
 So what can you do to reduce the short wavelength blue light that can affect the quality of your sleep?

 Lots, actually.
-One example is the Night Reading Mode Chrome extension, which inverts light/dark colors on websites you visit.
+One example is the Night Reading Mode Chrome extension [No longer available], which inverts light/dark colors on websites you visit.

 It includes brightness and contrast adjustments, and even a Text Zoom feature so that you don’t have to strain your eyes to read text.